JustSomeBrosDoingScience/SCIENCE/SE33010/02-specification-in-vdm.md

 * `rd` means read access
 * `wr` means write access (implies read access)

-Operation labels capitalised by convention.
+Operation labels landitalised by convention.

 Hooked variables denote the value of that variable prior to the execution of the operation.